digiscot/digiscot-website/pages/onedigital.md

 ![One Digital Timeline](/images/timeline.png)

-## New Developments- April 2016
+## Local Evaluation Partner

-<bold>You can follow the progress of Team One Digital by reading:</bold>
+We are looking to appoint a local evaluation partner to assist us with analysing and interpreting the evidence collected from the One Digital project at SCVO.
+If you would like to find out more please click on the button below and send your response to [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk) by 3rd June 2016.

-<a class="btn btn-primary btn-lg" href="http://www.scvo.org.uk/blog/one-digital-project-our-progress-so-far/">Beth's blog</a>
+<a class="btn btn-primary btn-lg" href="/files/Project Evaluation brief.pdf">Project Evaluation Brief</a>

 ## Senior Leadership Action Learning